svhulse/gfg-model/README.md

 While many figures used saved raster files, Fig. 1 only uses individual simulations and can be run without generating rasters.

 Note that gen_raster is set up to use multithreading, with a default value of 4 cores.
-This can be changed by altering the processes value at line 56.
+This can be changed by altering the cores value at line 20.
 The parameter values used for all rasters are stored in the rasters.json file.
 This file can also be used to define additional raster scenarios.
 An example scenario is given below.

 ```
 "cov_gs" : {